 After you configure the parameters, click Create.

-In the left-side navigation pane, click Simple Log Service/Kafka Data Synchronization.
+In the navigation pane on the left, click Simple Log Service/Kafka Data Synchronization.

-In the upper-right corner of the page, click Create Synchronization Job.
+In the upper-left corner, click Create Synchronization Job.

-On the Create Synchronization Job page, configure the parameters in the Source and Destination Settings, Destination Database and Table Settings, and Synchronization Settings sections.
+On the Create Synchronization Job page, configure the Source and Destination Settings, Destination Database and Table Settings, and Synchronization Settings parameters.

-The following table describes the parameters for Data Source and Destination Configuration.
+The following table describes the Source and Destination parameters.

 Parameter